Alex-Logan/CMSE830_FS24_AlexLogan/README.md

 # CMSE830_FS24_AlexLogan

 Welcome to my project repository for CMSE 830 (Foundations of Data Science) at Michigan State University.
 This repository contains two main folders: one for the Midterm project and another for the Final project.
-Currently, only the Midterm project is available, which focuses on cancer research—specifically, exploring the potential anticancer effects of certain peptides.
+The Midterm and Final projects both focus on cancer research—specifically, exploring the potential anticancer effects of certain peptides.
+The Midterm project explored this for breast cancer- the Final is a more comprehensive study that includes the research from the Midterm alongisde additional research for Lung Cancer.

 ### Project Focus